 All women experience vaginal discharge, but the amount and type of discharge can vary.
 Normal discharge is usually clear or cloudy white.
 It may also appear yellow when it dries on clothing.
 You may experience changes in your discharge due to menstruation or hormonal birth control.

-What causes low back pain and vaginal discharge?
+Here are eight possible causes of low back pain and vaginal discharge.